bluebrown/immutable-cluster/README.md

 > *If you are using a custom vpc, make sure to configure packer to use a subnet with automatic public ip assignment and a route to the internet gateway.

-EBS snapshots are snapshots or single volumes of an instance. i.e. the root volume.
-AMI are conceptionally snapshots of instances while they are technically just a collection of all ebs snapshots of the instance.
+EBS snapshots are snapshots of single volumes of an instance. i.e. the root volume.
+AMI are conceptionally snapshots of instances while they are technically just a collection of all ebs snapshots of the instances volumes.

-If a instance has only a root volume attached, taking a a ebs snapshot of this volume and creating an AMI from the image are the same things.
+If a instance has only a root volume attached, taking an ebs snapshot of this volume and creating an AMI from the image are the same things.

 #### Packer File

 First we create a packer file with some information about the image we want to create.
 We specify ansible as provisioner.
 It will execute the playbook on the temporary instance to apply additional configuration.

-**For this to work smoothly its best to have a default vpc configured with a default subnet with auto assignment of public ips enabled.**

 ```go
 variable "aws_access_key" {